Juliette Gordon Low: World War I

-At the start of World War I, Gordon Low rented Castle Menzies, in Scotland, and let a family of Belgian refugees move in temporarily.
+At the start of World War I, Low rented Castle Menzies, in Perthshire, Scotland, and let a family of Belgian refugees move in temporarily.

 On February 13, 1915, she sailed back to the United States on the RMS Lusitania.
 When she arrived, she continued her work for the Girl Scouts.
 At the time, the organization had 73 patrons and 2,400 registered members.
-Gordon Low decided to build a stronger central organization for the Girl Scouts by writing a new constitution that formed an executive committee and a National Council.
+Low decided to build a stronger central organization for the Girl Scouts by writing a new constitution that formed an executive committee and a National Council.
 She held the first National Council meeting under the new name, Girl Scouts, Inc. on June 10, 1915, and was elected the organization's founding president.

 The Girl Scouts expanded after the United States entered World War I. Gordon Low publicized the Girl Scouts through newspapers, magazines, events, and film.
-In 1916, she relocated Girl Scout headquarters from Washington, DC, to New York City.
+In 1916, she relocated Girl Scout headquarters from Washington, D.C., to New York City.
 The same year, she returned to England to fundraise and open a home for relatives of wounded soldiers, where she volunteered three nights per week.
 By November, she was back in the United States, continuing her work with the Girl Scouts.

-In response to the thrift program, enacted by the United States Food Administration with the goal of teaching women how to conserve food, Girl Scouts in Washington, DC, began growing and harvesting their own food and canning perishable goods.
-Herbert Hoover wrote to Gordon Low, thanking her for the contributions of the Girl Scouts and expressing hope that others would follow suit.
+In response to the thrift program, enacted by the United States Food Administration with the goal of teaching women how to conserve food, Girl Scouts in Washington, D.C., began growing and harvesting their own food and canning perishable goods.
+Herbert Hoover wrote to Low, thanking her for the contributions of the Girl Scouts and expressing hope that others would follow suit.
 She responded by organizing Girl Scouts to help the Red Cross by making surgical dressings and knitting clothing for soldiers.
 They also picked oakum, swept workrooms, created scrapbooks for wounded soldiers, and made smokeless trench candles for soldiers to heat their food.

-By the end of 1917, Gordon Low convinced Lou Henry Hoover to become the Girl Scouts' National Vice President and Edith Bolling Galt Wilson, President Woodrow Wilson's second wife, to become its Honorary President.
+By the end of 1917, Low convinced Lou Henry Hoover to become the Girl Scouts' National Vice President and Edith Bolling Galt Wilson, President Woodrow Wilson's second wife, to become its Honorary President.

 Expanding internationally

 Following World War I, interest in the Girl Guides began to increase in many different countries.
 In response, Olave Baden-Powell, the Chief Guide, created the International Council of Girl Guides and Girl Scouts as a way to bring together the different communities of Guides and Scouts across the world.
-The first meeting took place at the Girl Guide headquarters in London, which Gordon Low attended as the United States representative.
+The first meeting took place at the Girl Guide headquarters in London, which Low attended as the United States representative.